-Feedback from the industry has called for the inclusion of a separate section to report on a production's use of galleries.
-The albert toolkit enables productions to measure the emissions associated with this space from meter/clamp/sub meter readings.
+Feedback from the BAFTA albert Toolkit working group called for the inclusion of a separate section to report on a production's use of galleries.
+The BAFTA albert toolkit enables productions to measure the emissions associated with this space from meter/clamp/sub meter readings.

-This will provide albert with data which can be used to create new benchmarks in future thus increasing usability of the tool.
+This will provide BAFTA albert with data which can be used to create new benchmarks in future thus increasing the usability of the tool.